gruntjs-updater/grunt-config-seajs/README.md

 # grunt-config-seajs

-> Create seajs config file with json  file
+> Generate seajs' config file from json or yaml.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`